prakharmrsl/easypcceo.github.io/pages/pc-cases/pc-cases.md

 ATX cases are generally larger, while Mini ITX cases tend to be a bit smaller, but that's not always the case.

 For example, some cases are smaller in physical dimension but can still house a full-size ATX case.
 Check out our guide on the [smallest ATX cases](/budget-pcs/smallest-atx-cases/) for more examples.
+Or, if you want a tiny and compact case that can fit on your desk, check out our guide on the 5 [smallest Mini-ITX cases](/pc-cases/smallest-mini-itx-cases/)!

 The size of your case will also have a big effect on the other components you can include, such as your graphics card, CPU cooler, hard drives, optical drives, case fans, etc.